gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 attributes in the `PartitionRegion` annotation apply to server-side, `PARTITION` Regions only.

-For more details about [vmware-gemfire-short-name] Region types, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire Region types, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the GemFire product documentation.

 ### <a id="configured-cluster-defined-regions"></a>Configured Cluster-Defined Regions

-In addition to the `@EnableEntityDefinedRegions` annotation, [spring-data-gemfire-name] also provides the inverse annotation, `@EnableClusterDefinedRegions`.
+In addition to the `@EnableEntityDefinedRegions` annotation, Spring Data for VMware GemFire also provides the inverse annotation, `@EnableClusterDefinedRegions`.
 Rather than basing your Regions on the entity classes defined and driven from your application use cases (UC) and requirements (the most common